 t: 0116 241 8331 e: email@example.com

-These annual awards were established to keep people 'enthused' and thinking about how they can apply DBT in their practice.
-Application is simple: just 2,000 words, and the preparedness to present your submission here in Leicester on the 24th September 2019 if you are shortlisted.
+These annual awards were established to help keep people enthusiastic about how they can apply DBT in their practice.
+Application is simple: just 2,000 words, and the preparedness to present your submission at a mini conference here in Leicester on the 24th September 2019 if you are shortlisted.

 You can apply personally, or on behalf of your service and each successful submission will be published on our website.
 The benefit of receiving such an award is primarily in satisfaction and status.
 The tangible benefit is in the form of a certificate, which states your receipt of the award.
 You will also be able to put the award winner logo and words “Recipient of the APT Award for Excellence in DBT 2019” on your letters / emails, if you wish.

 C) what you describe should “inspire” other people who read it – they should have ideas they want to implement in their practice too.